 I hope he's not talking about the blogosphere.

-I think he's probably talking about well, I don't want to mention any names, but you know, the scholars.
+I think he's probably talking about, well, I don't want to mention any names, but you know, the scholars, the learned people, people, you know, the intellectuals, left-wing intellectuals who can, who can imagine themselves being surveilled?

-The Democrats, as Matthew's saying here, the Democrats have not forgotten the Hol forgotten the Hollywood Blacklist days.
+Are the Democrats, as Matthew is saying here, the Democrats have not forgotten the Hollywood blacklist days?

 What's he saying?